 How much is Savings Credit?

-When you have savings or another pension, you can get the ‘Savings Credit’ element of Pension Credit.
-If you reached State Pension age before 6 April 2016 and you saved some money for retirement, e.g a workplace pension, you can get up to £17.30 a week if you’re single and up to £19.36 a week, if you have a partner.
+When you have savings or another pension, you could get the ‘Savings Credit’ element of Pension Credit.
+This applies if you reached State Pension age before 6 April 2016 and you saved some money for retirement, such as a workplace pension.
+You can receive up to £17.96 a week Savings Credit if you’re single and up to £20.10 a week, if you have a partner.

-In 2025/26, if you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee), which tops up your income to £227.10 a week if you’re single and £346.60 a week if you are in a couple.
+In 2026/27, if you are of state pension age, you can claim Pension Credit (Standard Minimum Guarantee), which tops up your income to £238 a week if you’re single and your joint weekly income to £363.25 a week, if you are in a couple.

 Am I eligible for Pension Credit?